01 Oct, 2024 Amidst bicultural tension – we stay on the journey

 Ecclesiastes 7:18 says.
 “It is good to grasp the one and not let go of the other.
 Whoever fears God will avoid all extremes.”

-To reflect on the above Scripture: Our fear of and love for God motivates us to pursue what is right, good and best.
+Our fear of and love for God motivates us to pursue what is right, good and best.
 As we seek to do that we realise we must be peace-makers.
 Peace-making isn’t easy.
 This pushes us to understand different viewpoints, while also avoiding extremes that can exist in both directions.
-We then seek to discern not only what might be right and true, but also to what is ‘best’, or of greatest value.
+We then seek to discern not only what might be right and true, but also to what is ‘best’, or of greatest value – to hold onto that.
+This is the Christian way.

 What is of greatest value here?